-The Alps are of course the first mountain range one can think about when looking for the best hikes in Europe, but fantastic long-distance hiking trails are available throughout the continent as well.
-Hiking in Europe takes you from coastal lines, small villages, remote wilderness, to historical sites and old castles.
-And of course some of the most stunning landscape that are the mountains in Europe!
+The Alps are, of course, the first mountain range one can think about when looking for the best hikes in Europe, but fantastic long-distance hiking trails are available throughout the continent as well.
+Hiking in Europe takes you from coastal lines and small villages and remote wilderness to historical sites and old castles.
+And of course, some of the most stunning landscapes are the mountains in Europe!

-We asked fellow travel bloggers to share their favorite European long distance paths and included several other top treks that will give you itchy feet!
-So if you want to know which best hiking trails Europe has to offer, check our compilation below, and start preparing your next trekking adventure.
+We asked fellow travel bloggers to share their favorite European long-distance paths and included several other top treks that will give you itchy feet!
+So if you want to know which best hiking trails Europe has to offer, check our compilation below and start preparing for your next trekking adventure.

 Best Hikes in Europe

 Here are some of the best long distance trails Europe has to offer:

 - Austrian Alps

 - England Hiking

 - Germany Hiking

 - Iceland Trekking